Beautiful Thing (film): Plot

-Jamie (Glen Berry) is a teenager who is in love with his classmate, Ste (Scott Neal).
-Jamie's single mother, Sandra (Linda Henry), is preoccupied with ambitious plans to run her own pub and has an ever-changing string of lovers; the latest of these is Tony (Ben Daniels), a neo-hippie.

-Sandra finds herself at odds with Leah (Tameka Empson), a sassy and rude neighbour who has been expelled from school, takes a variety of drugs, and constantly listens and sings along to her mother's Cass Elliot records.
-While Jamie's homosexuality remains concealed, his introverted nature and dislike of football are reason enough for his classmates to bully him.
+Jamie Gangel is a teenager who is bullied by his classmates due to his introverted nature and dislike of football.
+He lives on a council estate in Thamesmead, a working-class area of south-east London, with his single mother, Sandra, who is preoccupied with ambitious plans to run her own pub and has an ever-changing string of lovers; the latest of these is Tony, a neo-hippie.
+Sandra often clashes with Leah, a sassy and rude neighbour who has been expelled from school, takes a variety of drugs, and constantly listens and sings along to her mother's Cass Elliot records.

-Ste, who is living together with his drug-dealing brother and abusive, alcoholic father in the flat next door to Sandra and Jamie's, is beaten by his brother so badly that Sandra takes pity and lets him sleep over one night.
-In the absence of a third bed, Ste has to make do with sleeping 'top-to-toe' with Jamie.
-On the second night that they share the bed, the boys change sleeping arrangements and Jamie kisses Ste for the first time.
+Jamie is secretly infatuated with his classmate and next-door neighbour Ste Pearce, who is frequently beaten up by his drug-dealing older brother and alcoholic father.
+One night, after Ste is beaten by his brother, Sandra takes pity and lets him sleep over at her flat.
+In the absence of a third bed, Ste has to make do with sleeping "head-to-toe" with Jamie.
+On their second night sharing a bed, Jamie rubs peppermint lotion on Ste's bruised back.
+After Ste reveals that he has never been kissed, Jamie kisses him for the first time.

-The next morning, Ste leaves the flat before Jamie has awakened, and avoids him for days.
-Jamie works up the nerve to steal a Gay Times from a newsagent, apparently starting to accept his sexuality and affection for Ste.
-Jamie finally spots Ste at a nearby party and confronts him about his feelings; they prepare to leave together.
-The party ends badly, with Sandra taking vengeance on Leah for gossiping.
-Leah then threatens to 'spill the beans' about Ste and Jamie and confesses to having covered up for Ste in front of his father and brother.
+The next morning, Ste leaves the flat before Jamie awakens, and avoids him for the next few days.
+One day, Jamie works up the nerve to steal an issue of Gay Times from a newsagent.
+Jamie finally spots Ste at a nearby house party and confronts him about his feelings; they prepare to leave together.
+The party ends badly, with Sandra attacking Leah for gossiping about her miscarriage.
+After Sandra leaves, Leah threatens to expose Jamie and Ste's relationship and confesses to having covered up for Ste in front of his father and brother.
 Ste reacts by angrily rejecting Jamie and running away.

 Slowly, Ste accepts Jamie's love.
-Their relationship develops as they visit a gay pub together, but Sandra follows them and discovers their secret.
-The film reaches its climax as a bad trip by Leah (on an unnamed drug) precipitates Sandra's breakup with Tony, the news of Sandra's new job comes out, and Sandra confronts Ste and Jamie about their relationship.
-Sandra comes to accept her son's sexuality.
+Their relationship develops as they visit a gay pub together, after which they kiss in a park.
+After a telephone conversation with Jamie's teacher, Sandra finds his Gay Times magazine under his bed and his schoolbooks vandalised with homophobic insults.
+She follows the boys to the gay pub and discovers their secret.
+That night, Sandra confronts Jamie about his sexuality, but comes to accept his relationship with Ste.
+Later, Tony saves Leah from falling off a balcony while she is having a bad trip.
+Sandra then informs Jamie that she has been offered her own pub in Rotherhithe with a new flat above it.

-The film ends with the two boys slow-dancing in the courtyard of their council flats to the Cass Elliot song "Dream a Little Dream of Me" while a protective Sandra dances defiantly at their side with Leah as the local residents look on.
+The next day, Sandra breaks up with Tony.
+After Ste invites Leah to accompany him and Jamie to the gay pub that night, the two boys share a slow dance in the courtyard of their council estate to the Cass Elliot song "Dream a Little Dream of Me".
+A protective Sandra dances defiantly at the boys' side with Leah as the local residents look on.
 Some onlookers are shocked, some strongly disapprove and some enjoy the moment.